sts10/radiation/README.md

 ### Usage

-As of Radiation v 0.0.2, you're going to need to `cd` to the `radiation` directory to use Radiation.
+As of Radiation v 0.0.2, you're still going to need to `cd` into the `radiation` directory to use Radiation.
+To do this, you can just run `cd ~/radiation`.

 Once you're in the `radiation` directory, simple run `ruby bin/runner.rb` to run Radiation.
 You'll be greeted by a menu.
 Note that Radiation is currently hard-coded to open newly-created posts in Vim.